explosion/spacy-course/chapters/en/chapter4.md

 ### Part 1

 - Complete the entity offsets for the `"WEBSITE"` entities in the data.
-Feel free to use `len()` if you don't want to count the characters.
+Feel free to use `len(doc1)` etc. if you don't want to count the tokens.

 <codeblock id="04_12_01">

-- The start and end offset of an entity span are the character offsets into the text.
-For example, if an entity starts at position 5, the start offset is `5`.
-  Remember that the end offsets are _exclusive_ – so `10` means _up to_
-  character 10.
+- Keep in mind that the end token of a span is exclusive.
+So an entity that starts at token 2 and ends at token 3 will have a start of `2` and an end of `3`.

 </codeblock>